lws803/BLE-jammer/README.md

 * Pins broken out : VCC, CE, CSN, SCK, MOSI, MISO, IRQ, GND

 nRF2401+ is a narrowband tranceiver (~2MHz) but that works to our advantage as BLE is also narrowband by design (~2MHz).

+> Disclaimer: This project is for educational purposes only.
+How you use this information is your own responsibility.
+I will not be held accountable for any illegal activiies.